Aloe Vera For Acne: 6 Ways It Can Help Clear Stubborn Blemishes

 Now, aloe vera's soothing and hydrating abilities abound, no doubt, but to shrink a gnarly-looking zit?
 You might be a bit skeptical—understandably so.
 I certainly was, too, until I saw how her stubborn blemish had all but vanished the next day.

 Turns out, the precious gel has tons of benefits for all kinds of acne (yep, even blackheads).
 Scroll below for what makes the plant a spot treatment staple:

 Let's be clear: All acne is triggered by some level of inflammation, so taming that response is key to keeping breakouts at bay.
 But when people discuss inflammatory acne, they typically refer to those red papules or pustules.

 Enter aloe, which is chock-full of anti-inflammatory vitamins, enzymes, minerals, and amino acids to soothe angry skin.
-Much of the research points to aloin, a specific compound in the aloe plant that can promote overall skin healing, as well as bradykinase—an enzyme that can help reduce excessive inflammation when applied topically.
+Much of the research points to aloin, a specific compound in the aloe plant that can promote overall skin healing1, as well as bradykinase—an enzyme that can help reduce excessive inflammation when applied topically2.